rmjuarez12/web-module-challenge-scope-and-closure/README.md

 ### Task 2a - MVP code

-Find the file `index.js` and complete the tasks.
+- [x] Find the file `index.js` and complete the tasks.

 ### Task 2b - Written questions

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+**A: A closure is when you have a function that is nested within a function.
+This inner(or nested) function has access to the variables that are within the main function's scope.**

 2. Study the following code, then answer the questions below.

 ```js